 Winner of the 2012 American Philosophical Association’s PDC Prize for Excellence and Innovation in Philosophy Programs

-or Subscribe to the Listhost
+Subscribe to the Listhost

-Check out the introductory lesson plan for the Winning Words Rainbow Curriculum, reflecting the Winning Words commitment to diversity in philosophy!
+To get a better sense of Winning Words, please check out the inaugural issue of our Winning Words Magazine, the latest issue of our Winning Words Magazine, and the introductory lesson plan for the Winning Words Rainbow Curriculum, reflecting the Winning Words commitment to diversity in philosophy!

-Some Winning Words Sources Material: Great Speeches from the South Side of Chicago (PDF)
+- For some Winning Words Sources Material: Great Speeches from the South Side of Chicago (PDF)

 - Click here for a set of links, at Useful Links, connecting you to other organizations and resources for pre-collegiate philosophy